 Why did my presentation go off without a hitch?
 I understood my role as the product manager and my colleague’s role as the project manager.

 But this is not always the case.
 These roles often cause confusion, even in savvy tech companies.
 It is understandable — the words are separated by only two letters.
-And in most organizations, the responsibilities overlap in more ways than any other roles.
+And in most organizations, the responsibilities overlap in more ways than most other roles.
 In some cases, the same person is the product manager and the project manager.

 It helps to begin by describing how we think about a product and a project.